berba-q/undocuchat/readme.md

 Setup :
 Pull this repo from glitch: https://glitch.com
-Edit the .env file with your own tokens and keys
+Edit the .env file with your own tokens and keys from wit.ai and botkit studio

 ![](https://i.imgur.com/TmQZmbr.gif)